ercanse/schiphol-app-ui/README.md

 ## Description

 This project serves as the front end for the back end found at https://github.com/S-Ercan/schiphol-app.

 It visualizes data collected by the back end using the [D3.js library](https://d3js.org/).

+The demo runs on an AWS EC2 instance.

 ## Details